Ikjoyce/discord-adventure/README.md

 2. Go to the **Variables** tab.
 3. Add all 4 environment variables listed above.
 4. Railway will automatically build and start the bot using the `Procfile`.

+## How to Play

+### Basic Gameplay
+1. Use `/roll action:"description"` to attempt any action
+2. The bot detects which stat applies (STR, DEX, CON, INT, WIS, CHA) or you can specify manually
+3. View your character stats with `/stats` and adjust them with `/setstat`

+### Scenario Mode
+1. Start a scenario: `/scenario start theme:"dungeon exploration"`
+2. The AI generates a scene with suggested actions
+3. Players use `/roll` commands to respond - the AI remembers the scenario context
+4. Use `/scenario view` anytime to see the current scene
+5. End with `/scenario end` when done

+### Special Features
+- **Critical Success (Natural 20)**: Automatic celebration GIF + :partywizard: emoji
+- **Critical Failure (Natural 1)**: Automatic failure GIF
+- **Advantage/Disadvantage**: Roll twice, take higher/lower
+- **Session Memory**: The AI remembers recent rolls in each channel for continuity

 ## License